-Resolve to care for yourself too
+This year, care for yourself too

-3 New Year’s resolutions for caregivers
+4 New Year’s goals for caregivers

 1. Get help so you’re not doing everything by yourself

-2. Take at least 20 minutes for yourself EVERY day
+2. Take time for yourself every day

 - Relax your body and get some fresh air with a casual stroll around the block